by Doc – Owner, Founder, Two and a Half Years Late to This List, But Two and a Half Years More Experience Than the Other Lists You’ll Find

 Vileplume

-Vileplume is an interesting one: he can work either as a Grass type or a Poison type attacker, but the Grass type one is better.
+Vileplume is an interesting one: he can work either as a Grass type or a Poison type attacker, but the Grass type one is better because of Giga Drain just being an awesome move.

 The Grass type version runs: